 Team: Türkiye

-Ralf Rangnick led Austria to the top of Euro 2024's 'Group of Death' and has just seen his vibrant side knocked out of the knockout stages after a 2-1 defeat to Türkiye, but he still has a sense of humour.
-"We had time to score an equaliser," sighed the former Manchester United manager, "but it was difficult when they had Gordon Banks in goal!"
+Ralf Rangnick led Austria to the top of Euro 2024's 'Group of Death' and saw his vibrant side knocked out after a 2-1 defeat to Turkey, but he still maintained a sense of humor.
+"We had time to score an equalizer," sighed the former Manchester United manager, "but it was difficult when they had Gordon Banks in goal!"

-Türkiye owes the acrobatic performance to Mert Gunok, not Banks.
-The 35-year-old former basketball player was still alert in the final minute of stoppage time when another Austrian cross was sent into the box.
-Christoph Baumgartner headed hard onto the slippery surface of the RB Arena, but Gunok anticipated the rebound perfectly, using all 196cm of his massive frame to block the ball.
-Turkey head coach Vincenzo Montella is not caught up in the hype, telling the BBC: "That's his job".
+Turkey owes its acrobatic performance to Mert Gunok, not Banks.
+The 35-year-old former basketball player remained alert in the final minute of stoppage time when another cross from Austria was sent into the box.
+Christoph Baumgartner headed the ball hard onto the slippery surface of the RB Arena, but Gunok anticipated the rebound perfectly, using all 196cm of his massive frame to block the ball.
+Turkey head coach Vincenzo Montella is not caught up in the hype, telling the BBC: "That's his job."

 8. Iker Casillas vs Netherlands (2010)